getreu/tp-note/docs/source/tpnote--manual.md

 ## Optional customization

-### Chose your favourite text editor and make it default
+### Choose your favourite text editor and make it default

 * Your preferred text editor is not *Notepad*?
 Change it![^1]